gacela-project/laravel-gacela-example/README.md

 This is an example of how to use Laravel with Gacela modules.

-The trick is to allow the autowiring mechanism from Laravel so the Facade injects its Factory and the Factory injects whatever you want.
+The trick is to allow the auto wiring mechanism from Laravel so the Facade injects its Factory and the Factory injects whatever you want.
 This is a useful way to get the Laravel Repositories in your Factory, so you can inject them in your application services.